harrystech/circleci-capybara-webkit/README.md

 ## Push to Dockerhub

 Push to GitHub.
-Branch builds will be tagged in Dockerhub as `harrystech:circleci:$BRANCH_NAME`
+Branch builds will be tagged in Dockerhub as `harrystech/circleci:$BRANCH_NAME`

 ## Release

 Merge to master and tag.
-Tagged builds will be tagged in Dockerhub as `harrystech:circleci:$TAG`
+Tagged builds will be tagged in Dockerhub as `harrystech/circleci:$TAG`

 Example